nicholasjackson/kapsule/README.md

 It is the goal of Kapsule to be easy to provide a similar workflow that developers are already used to.

+## What does Kapsule NOT do?

+It is not within the scope of Kapsule to convert models between their differing formats, for example converting a Hugging Face model into a gguf model.
+Kapsule will also not con

 ## Modelfile